CBNCloud/Test-AzureStack/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Microservices, please send an e-mail to Internal-Dev Cbncloud via [int-dev@cbncloud.co.id](mailto:int-dev@cbncloud.co.id).
+If you discover a security vulnerability within Azure PHP, please send an e-mail to Internal-Dev Cbncloud via [int-dev@cbncloud.co.id](mailto:int-dev@cbncloud.co.id).
 All security vulnerabilities will be promptly addressed.

 ## License